Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Introduction

 In this work, we propose a new LIS-based model reduction approach applicable to linear \textit{static} systems where the parameter to be inferred is the unknown right-hand side of the system, and the observed data come from noisy linear measurements of the state or system response.
-We provide two numerical experiments on structural engineering model problems demonstrating that the proposed method leads to more accurate results than state-of-the-art model reduction methods. \Cref{sec:background} introduces the inverse problem we consider and background on model and dimension reduction approaches for inverse problems. \Cref{sec:LIS} introduces our new method.
-In \Cref{sec:Examples}, we apply the method to inferring the unknown load on a cantilever bar as well as a tunnel segment. \Cref{sec:Conclusion} concludes.
+Our approach defines reduced representations of both the parameter and the system state, enabling both efficient approximate solution of the inverse problem within the reduced space and also efficient downstream uncertainty propagation computations that can be performed with the reduced model instead of the high-dimensional full model.
+We provide two numerical experiments on structural engineering model problems demonstrating that the proposed method leads to more accurate results than state-of-the-art model reduction methods. \Cref{sec:background} introduces the inverse problem we consider and background on model and dimension reduction approaches for inverse problems. \Cref{sec:LIS} introduces our new method and compares cost and storage requirements of the proposed method with existing approaches.
+In \Cref{sec:Examples}, we apply the method to inferring the unknown load on a cantilever bar as well as a tunnel segment. \Cref{sec:Conclusion} contains concluding remarks.